FedeIII/deliveries-app/README.md

 For the optimal route calculation, I would solve it as a **Traveling Salesman Problem** with extra complexity because of the product constraints.
 These are the different approaches I would try with their story points:

 1. [3sp] **Greedy algorithm**: With the same starting point assumption than the current one, pick the next delivery based on proximity.
 When not enough products are available, pick the nearest warehouse too.
+Maybe add extra heuristics to try to optimizy it further, for example:
+  - When going to a warehouse for products, pass through warehouses less than X distance from the path to retrieve other products needed in the future
+  - Bundle deliveries that are less than X distance together and go to all their products before going to them
+  - etc
 2. [5sp] If a more optimal solution is needed, try with **Google's OR-Tools** or a similar optimization library
 3. [13sp] If there are hidden constraints or too difficult to model and extra optimization is needed, **Genetic Algorithms** could leverage those.